savonet/book/installation.md

 - `srt`: transport over the network using the SRT protocol.

-Icecast/Shoutcast streaming output is always compiled in (via the `cry` library, which is a required dependency).
+Icecast/Shoutcast streaming output is always compiled in (via the `cry` library, which is bundled with Liquidsoap).

 ### Sound processing